patent22/kaldi_recipes/Korean_FA/README.md

  - On Ubuntu

-### MATERIALS
+### MATERIALS (Data Preparation)
 1. **Wave files.** (sampling rate 16000)
  - If the sampling rate of wave files is not set to 16000 it will be changed automatically.
 2. **Text files.**
- - Name your text files with numbers such as name01.txt, name02.txt, etc.
+ - Name your text files with ordered numbers such as name01.txt, name02.txt, etc.
  - Do not add any symbols or marks such as period, comma in the text file which contains one full sentence. (period, semicolon, etc)
  - Since this is Korean Forced-Aligner, sentences should be written in Korean letters and less spaces between characters are strongly recommended.
     - For example, write the sentence as the speaker read, not followed by any grammatical or spacing words rule.